go-aah/docs/auth-schemes/basic.md

 ---
 # Basic Auth Scheme

-aah provides easy to use Basic auth scheme and it supports two realms.
+aah provides an easy to use Basic auth scheme.
+It supports two realms, file and dynamic.
 Choose per use case. <br><br>

 Realm | Description
 ---- | -----------
 File | Having known set of users defined in the config file.
-Plus aah supports roles and permissions in the configuration.
+In addition, aah supports roles and permissions in the configuration.
-Dynamic | Subject's data resides in datasource (such as credentials, roles, permissions).
-Implementing interface `authc.Authenticator` and `authz.Authorizer` to provide authentication and authorization details.
-Approach is similar to Form auth scheme.
+Dynamic | Subject's data resides in datasources such as credentials, roles, and permissions.
+Implement interfaces `authc.Authenticator` and `authz.Authorizer` to provide authentication and authorization details.
+This approach is similar to Form auth scheme.
 Refer [aah RESTFul APIs Basic Auth]({{aah-examples}}/rest-api-basic-auth) example.

 ### Table of Contents